 Bizora handles this workflow through two tools, each suited to a different situation.

-If you are comparing tools for this kind of workflow, we put together a detailed comparison of AI tools for drafting tax research memo that covers citation quality, pricing, and output differences across seven platforms.
+If you are comparing tools for this kind of workflow, we put together a detailed comparison of AI tools for drafting tax research memos that covers citation quality, pricing, and output differences across seven platforms.

 Here is how each method works.

-Step 1: Log In and Open the AI Assistant
+Step 1: Log in and open the AI Assistant

 After logging into Bizora, the main dashboard shows two primary tools in the top navigation: AI Assistant and Vault.
 Select the AI Assistant.